aws-samples/aws-serverless-workshops/WebApplication/README.md

 1. Scroll to the bottom of the Overview section of your new table and note the **ARN**.
 You will use this in the next section.

 </p></details>

-<b>Note for shared accounts</b>: If one user creates the cloudformation stack and others attempt to follow suit, then from their experience no new stacks will be created and instead the existing will be updated.
-This is because serverless checks if another stack with the same name exists first before deciding to create a new one.

-We can remedy this by changing the service name in serverless.yml.
-However another problem will arise.

 ### 2. Create an IAM Role for Your Lambda function